tdwg/website/content/pages/conferences/2021/working-sessions/index.md

 **Organizers:** [Sophia Ratcliffe](mailto:s.ratcliffe@nbn.org.uk), NBN Trust, Nottingham, UK

-**Description:** Update on progress made.
-A proposal has been submitted for the addition of a new DwC core term called vitality to indicate whether the organism was alive or dead at the time of collection or observation and the group are preparing a proposal for a new extension for properties relating to the cause(s) of death.
+**Description:**  We will report on the progress that we have made.
+A proposal has been submitted for the addition of a new Darwin Core term called vitality to indicate whether the organism was alive or dead at the time of collection or observation: https://github.com/tdwg/dwc/issues/363.
+The proposal is ready for public comment, and we would appreciate any comments and support for the term.

+We are preparing a proposal for a new extension for information relating to the cause(s) of death.
+We would welcome feedback on the proposal and any use cases of datasets with cause of death details that we could map to our proposed controlled vocabulary.

+Our Github repository is here: https://github.com/tdwg/how-did-it-die.

 ## ITG11: Views Controlled Vocabularies Task Group